NO. OF CREDITS:

-What do you think Kabat Zinn means by being in relationship to everything, and what does this have to do with being aware our awareness?
+What do you think Kabat Zinn means by being in relationship to everything, and what does this have to do with being aware of your own awareness?

-Share your reflections on my experience of being moved.
+Share your reflections on your experiences of being moved.

 Finally, share any experience you’ve had that felt effortless, including any teachable moments that just seemed to arise in or out of the classroom.

 There are many qualities and attitudes that are important to happiness and health.
 Kabat Zinn talks about some of the most significant ones: Beginner’s Mind, Non-judging, Acceptance, Letting Go, Trust, Patience, Non-striving, Gratitude, and Generosity.
 A life of mindfulness is a wonderful way to observe and prayerfully welcome the greater presence of these qualities, especially by noticing when they are not present.
 Times when we are impatient, bored, jealous, judgmental, pushy, mistrusting, resistant, or stingy can become transformative moments as we observe, detach from the constricting mindset and make space for a freer, more expansive experience.